-Choose how you would like to launch your Task by Planner and To Do in Teams: by creating a new plan or using an existing one from this team (if you have some previously created plans – choose the desired one from the drop down menu).
+Choose how you would like to launch your Task by Planner and To Do in Microsoft Teams: by creating a new plan or using an existing one from this team (if you have some previously created plans – choose the desired one from the drop-down menu).

 Why Do You Need to See Tasks in the Calendar View

-By using Microsoft Planner, you can easily see your plans structured in a kanban board.
+By using Microsoft Planner, you can easily see your plans structured on a Kanban board.
 As we already mentioned, you can also view them as a Gantt chart or Schedule.
 But these views aren’t good enough if you need to measure time and build the schedule of your working day/week, month, especially if you look for hourly planning.
-And when you work with a team, you may also need to share all these plans with your colleagues and see not only tasks, but also events and meetings in one place to provide efficient collaboration for your projects.
+And when you work with a team, you may also need to share all these plans with your colleagues and see not only tasks but also events and meetings in one place to provide efficient collaboration for your projects.

 We have prepared a detailed description of how you can ease your business pain and assemble three collaboration tools with their specific tasks into a single view.

-Some of the most common challenges Teams Planner users face:
+Some of the most common challenges Microsoft Teams Planner users face: